simplycubed/phishing-protection/README.md

 ## How It Works

 1. **Directory Access**:
    - Employee directory data is accessed via the Google Workspace Directory API
    - Directory data is cached for one hour to improve performance
    - Falls back to personal contacts if directory access fails

 2. **Email Processing**:
    - When a user opens an email, the add-on checks the sender
    - External emails are analyzed for name similarity to internal contacts
    - Internal emails are automatically marked as safe

 3. **Phishing Detection**:
    - Extracts sender name and email domain
    - Skips internal emails quickly for efficiency
    - Compares sender name against directory using fuzzy matching
    - Uses configurable Levenshtein distance for name similarity

 4. **Warning System**:
    - Applies "SUSPICIOUS - Potential Phishing" bright red label to flagged emails
    - Displays warning card when viewing suspicious emails
    - Provides detailed sender information for verification

+## Troubleshooting

+Common issues and solutions:

+1. **Directory API Access Issues**:
+   - Verify the Admin SDK API is enabled in Google Cloud Console
+   - Ensure the user has appropriate admin permissions
+   - Check the execution logs in Apps Script editor for specific errors

+2. **Add-on Not Appearing in Gmail**:
+   - Refresh Gmail completely (Ctrl+F5/Cmd+R)
+   - Verify the add-on is installed in Gmail settings
+   - Check browser console for any errors

+3. **Label Not Appearing**:
+   - Gmail sometimes takes a few moments to display new labels
+   - Refresh Gmail or reload the page
+   - Check if the label exists in the Labels section of Gmail settings

 ## Contributing